edwardgemadzi/EOTMG/README.md

 ## 🎯 How It Works

 1. **Input Employee Details**: Fill out the form with employee name, role, achievements, and month
-2. **AI Content Generation**: The Copilot Agent analyzes the input and generates:
+2. **Content Generation**: The Content Generator analyzes the input and generates:
    - Celebratory post text
    - Platform-specific variations
    - Design theme suggestions